-The control Slough/Chilton semi-annual to annual log power ratio as a function of time is plotted in the top panel of figure 1.
-The lower two panels of figure 1 contain the same parameter calculated for two example stations.
-The middle panel of figure 1 presents the log power ratio calculated from data taken at the ionospheric monitoring station at Sverdlovsk (56.7° N, 61.1° E).
-This shows a strong (0.81) and significant (>> 99.9%) correlation with Slough/Chilton.
-The lower panel of figure 1 shows the same parameter calculated from data taken at the ionospheric monitoring station at Conception (36.6° S, 73° W).
-These data are moderately anti-correlated with Slough/Chilton (-0.49) significant to >> 99.9%.
-It can be seen from the magnitudes of the quantities shown in figure 1 that the dominance of annual or semiannual behaviours at each station varies a great deal.
-By correlating each time series with the behaviour seen at Slough we are investigating whether the relative dominance of the annual or semi-annual variation is being modulated in the same way as at Slough.
-While such modulations may not change the dominant annual behaviour of the ionosphere above a particular station, any correlation or anti-correlation demonstrates that the variations at Slough are not occurring in isolation but are instead due to coherent changes in the global ionosphere.
-The temporal variation in semi-annual to annual log power ratio was calculated for each station and then correlated with the same time sequence calculated for Slough/Chilton.
-In order to see if there were any regional consistencies between these locations, these correlations were plotted on a map which is presented in figure 2.
-Positive correlations are plotted in colours ranging from yellow to red, while negative correlations in four shades of blue.
-Those correlations significant to greater than 95% are plotted as solid symbols while those below this threshold are plotted as open symbols, the size of the symbol denoting
+The control Slough/Chilton semi-annual to annual log power ratio as a function of time is plotted in the top panel of Fig. 1.
+The lower two panels of Fig. 1 contain the same parameter calculated for two example stations.
+The middle panel of Fig. 1 presents the log power ratio calculated from data taken at the ionospheric monitoring station at Sverdlovsk (56.7° N, 61.1° E).
+This shows a strong (0.81) and significant (\gg 99.9%) correlation with Slough/Chilton.
+The lower panel of Fig. 1 shows the same parameter calculated from data taken at the ionospheric monitoring station at Concepción (36.6° S, 73° W).
+These data are moderately anti-correlated with Slough/Chilton (-0.49) significant to \gg 99.9 %.
+It can be seen from the magnitudes of the quantities shown in Fig. 1 that the dominance of annual or semi-annual behaviours at each station varies a great deal.
+By correlating each time series with the behaviour seen at